RexedIt/SentinelChess/C++/SentinelGodot/BuildReadme.txt

 5. Update your environment and add a GODOT_CPP environment variable, and set it to the path you installed godot_cpp in step 2, with no final \ or /
-6. You can now build this project, the godot plugin, using this command: scons platform=windows and the resulting plugins should work with the demo project and are included in demo/bin folder for your platform.
+6. You can now build this project, the godot plugin, using this command: scons platform=windows or, ./build.ps1 and the resulting plugins should work with the demo project and are included in demo/bin folder for your platform.
+	If you run the powershell script, it will clean up some intermediate files littered among the source directories which is annoying.

 This URL is helpful in the early steps. https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html